-When Walgreens discontinues carrying something, it slaps an orange tag on it and prices it accordingly.
+When the store discontinues an item, it slaps an orange tag on it and lowers the price.

-You can still use your coupons on it, making it a great deal.
+is that you can still use your coupons on those items.

 No problem if you don’t get the papers, as you can also check online, and even add the coupons to your rewards card, which you’ll learn about below.